Locked Out of Heaven: Live performances

 Mars first performed the song live on Saturday Night Live on October 20, 2012.
-His performance was well received by critics.
+His performance was well-received by critics.
 Rolling Stone magazine wrote, "With a little oomph, a whole lotta shimmy-shimmy-ya and a few hip swivels, Bruno's ska-bop jam was given new life.
 It all seems so effortless; so cool and fresh; pop performances don't often fall ahead of the curve, but this one does."
 Sam Lansky of Idolator praised the performance, writing that "Mars turned it out on the show, with an energetic rendition of 'Locked Out of Heaven' backed by a fleet of impeccably choreographed dancers."
 A live performance was also done on the ninth UK series of The X Factor on November 25, 2012.
 On December 4, Mars performed on the Victoria's Secret Fashion Show, aired on CBS.
 His performance happened during the Calendar Girls segment.
 Mars performed the song at the Jingle Bell Ball at London's The O2 Arena on December 8.
 On December 13, he performed "Locked Out of Heaven" on the second US season of The X Factor.

 Mars also performed the song with Sting at the 2013 Grammy Awards, and was later joined by Rihanna, Ziggy Marley and Damian Marley to pay tribute to reggae legend Bob Marley.
 It was played as the twelfth or fifteenth track on the set list of his second tour, The Moonshine Jungle Tour (2013–14), and as an encore on his debut concert residency, Bruno Mars at The Chelsea, Las Vegas (2013–15).
 On February 2, 2014, the single was featured as the third number in the mini-set medley, in the halftime performance of Super Bowl XLVIII at MetLife Stadium in New Jersey.
 During The Late Late Show with James Corden on December 13, 2016, Mars included "Locked Out of Heaven" on the popular segment Carpool Karaoke.
 On his third tour, the 24K Magic World Tour (2017–18), "Locked Out of Heaven" was the fourteenth or fifteenth track of the setlist, in the latter case sang as an encore.
+The track was part of the Bruno Mars Live (2022-2024) setlist.